regresado/raycasting/README.md

 ### 🤔 What's the Solution?

 This extension (obviously) but why?

-First off, Raycast is a super epic MacOS/Windows app that allows you to quickly execute commands to do things like launch apps, find files, perform simple calculations, translate text, etc from the comfort of a conveniently-shortcutted command palette.
-But this extension gives you the added power of **saving your links and richly-formatted notes**.
-Additionally, with planned features not supported on the Regreso platform (such as drafts), this extension will hopefully become an important platform client.
+1. Raycast is a super epic MacOS/Windows app that allows you to quickly execute commands to do things like launch apps, find files, perform simple calculations, translate text, etc from the comfort of a conveniently-shortcutted command palette.
+2. This extension gives you the added power of **saving links and richly-formatted notes you wish to return to later**.
+Additionally, with planned features not supported on the Regreso platform (such as drafts and browser integration), this extension will become an important platform client.

 ### 💪 Example Use Cases

-- You somehow ended up with 50 tabs generated from some niche rabbit-hole research on a topic and need to quickly organize them all into maps and workspaces.
+- You somehow ended up with a boatload of tabs generated during a niche rabbit-hole research session on a variety of topics and need to quickly organize them all into maps and workspaces for future reference.
-- You use multiple machines regularly and want to be able to access your saved resources across browsers or (without) a browser at all.
+- You use multiple machines (or browsers) regularly and want to be able to access your saved resources across browsers or (without) a browser at all.

 ## 📺 Demo & Setup Video

+https://github.com/user-attachments/assets/d10b786e-c00c-476f-9634-c253c732ee52

+## 🚀 Getting Started

 > [!WARNING]
 > This extension is only tested on Windows but should work cross-platform.
 Feel free to try on MacOS and if you encounter any problems, file an issue!

-https://github.com/user-attachments/assets/d10b786e-c00c-476f-9634-c253c732ee52

-## 🚀 Getting Started

-To run this extension, simply:
+To get started with this extension, follow these steps:

-1. Clone this repository to your device using `git clone`, navigate (`cd`) into it, install dependencies (`npm install`), and run the `npm run dev` script,
+1. **Clone this repository** to your device using `git clone https://github.com/matmanna/raycasting.git` and **cd into it**: `cd raycasting`
+2. **Run install script**: `npm install`, then **run the development script**: `npm run dev` (once it's successfully running, feel free to press `Ctrl+C` or close the terminal window)
-2. Launch Raycast like usual (alt+space maybe?) and search for "Settings".
-Inside of the Regreso settings menu (from the sidebar), fill in your regreso account credentials (you can create one by signing up with email/password [here](https://regreso.netlify.app/sign-up)) and close settings.
+3. **Open Raycast** like usual (`alt+space` maybe?) and **search for "Settings"**.
+In the Regreso settings menu (from the left sidebar), **fill in your account credentials** (you can create one by signing up with email/password [here](https://regreso.netlify.app/sign-up)) and **close settings**.
-3. Start using Regreso for Raycast!
-You can use the commands described below or search "regreso" globally in Raycast.
+4. **Start using Regreso for Raycast!** You can use the commands described below or search "regreso" globally in Raycast.

 ## ⌨️ Commands

-A list of the current commands available in the extension.
+A list of the current commands available in the extension:

 - Create Destination
 - List Destinations